Reuh/anselme/README.md

 The overengineered dialog scripting system in pure Lua.

-**Documentation and language are still WIP and will change.
-I am using this in a project and modify it as my needs change.**
+Whatever is on the master branch should work fine. **Documentation and language are still WIP and will change.
+I am using this in a project and modify it as my needs change.** Breaking changes are documented in commit messages.

 Purpose
 -------